 Preventative care is always best.
 It’s best to catch asthma and avoid an attack before one occurs.
 Seeing a qualified pediatric asthma specialist like Dr. Shukla will help you and your child manage asthma long term and receive the appropriate treatment to keep them healthy and breathing clear.

 Asthma treatment includes two main components.
 Preventing symptoms and countering asthma attacks themselves.
 The exact medication depends on your child’s age, severity of their symptoms, and specific triggers.
-These medications include inhaled corticosteroids, combination inhalers, and oral muscle relaxers like Theophylline.
+These medications include inhaled corticosteroids, combination inhalers, and oral muscle relaxers.
 Allergy-induced asthma has its own family of medication that help to lessen the immune system’s reaction to certain allergens.

 The benefits of keeping your child’s asthma under control are plentiful and all contribute to an enjoyable childhood: